cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 This section specifies Poplar1, a VDAF for the following task.
 Each Client holds a string of length `BITS` and the Aggregators hold a set of `l`-bit strings, where `l <= BITS`.
 We will refer to the latter as the set of "candidate prefixes".
-The Aggregators' goal is to count how many inputs are prefixed by each candidate prefix.
+The Aggregators' goal is to count how many measurements are prefixed by each candidate prefix.

 This functionality is the core component of the Poplar protocol {{BBCGGI21}}, which was designed to compute the heavy hitters over a set of input strings.
 At a high level, the protocol works as follows.

-1. Each Client splits its input string into input shares and sends one share to each Aggregator.
+1. Each Client splits its string into input shares and sends one share to each Aggregator.
 2. The Aggregators agree on an initial set of candidate prefixes, say `0` and `1`.
 3. The Aggregators evaluate the VDAF on each set of input shares and aggregate